-- The cheapest basic plan we found cost $69 a year.
-If you're after a plan with higher benefits and extra features, you can expect to pay up to $360.
+- Basic plans can cost less than $100 a year.
+If you're after a plan with the highest benefits and extra features, you might pay over $300.

-- If you buy it as an add-on with a car insurance policy it can cost between $81 and $92.
+- If you buy it as an add-on with a car insurance policy it can cost around $100.